St Ethelburga's Bishopsgate: History

 The church was rebuilt in the 15th century – possibly around 1411 – and a small square bell turret was added in 1775.
 A weathervane was added in 1671.
 In order to raise revenue for the church, whose parish covered just three acres (1.2 ha), a wooden porch was built over its exterior in the 16th century to house two shops.
 It underwent major changes in 1932, when Bishopsgate was controversially widened.
 The shops were demolished and the porch dismantled, revealing the façade of the church for the first time in centuries.

 It suffered modest bomb damage during the Blitz of the Second World War and was restored in 1953.
 In 1993, the church was half destroyed when a massive IRA bomb exploded 7 metres from the church, devastating Bishopsgate and causing an estimated £350 million worth of damage.
 An evangelical faction of the Church of England proposed to demolish St Ethelburga's in the aftermath but, following a sustained public outcry, it was rebuilt to its original plan, though much changed inside.

 Description

 The church's tiny interior comprises a nave and aisle divided by an arcade.
 Most of the original fittings were destroyed by the 1993 bombing although they were not as old as the church.
 Dating from the early 20th century, they were the work of Ninian Comper.
-One of the more notable surviving elements is the curious 19th-century font, which is inscribed with one of the longest known palindromes, written in Greek: ΝΙΨΟΝ ΑΝΟΜΗΜΑΤΑ ΜΗ ΜΟΝΑΝ ΟΨΙΝ, which translates as "Cleanse [your] transgressions, not only [your] face".
+One of the more notable surviving elements is the curious 19th-century font, which is inscribed with the palindromic inscription, written in Greek: ΝΙΨΟΝ ΑΝΟΜΗΜΑΤΑ ΜΗ ΜΟΝΑΝ ΟΨΙΝ, which translates as "Cleanse [your] transgressions, not only [your] face".

 The surviving font, inscribed with its palindrome.

 The church was designated a Grade I listed building on 4 January 1950, and its reconstruction retains the listing.